deademo/deaweb/README.md

 Respose Content-Type header value. 'text/html' if not set.

 ### FileResponse
-Uses to return file as response
+Used to return file as response

+TODO:
+ - file name in header
+ - file content type in depend on file extension
+ - read N bytes instead readline
 Example:
 ```
 @app.handler('/get_some_file')